Post-Divorce Issues Lawyer

 Myrna Gregory is a native Houstonian who founded Gregory Law PLLC In addition to helping clients all over Harris County with divorce cases, Ms. Gregory has also served as Special Master in Family District Courts in Harris County Texas and has been requested to serve as mediator by members of the Harris County Bar Association and other nearby legal organizations.

-Kitty Crutcher is also a lawyer at Gregory Law PLLC, and she primarily focuses on divorce, child custody, and modifications.
 Melissa Bazan is an associate attorney who handles divorce, child support, and paternity cases.

 Our firm knows that many people encounter unexpected issues after assuming their divorces were done deals.
 We can help you calmly navigate court requirements to get you the modification you need.

 Our team has extensive experience helping individuals in Houston with a wide variety of post divorce issues.
 Some of the most common cases we frequently see include:

 - Spousal Support Modification – In specific circumstances, alimony orders may be modified, like if one parent loses their job, or if their earnings increase through new employment or promotions, or other circumstances.

 - Relocation – When one spouse is preparing to move to another county, state, or even country, the relocation can drastically affect the child custody terms a couple might have agreed to.

 - Child Welfare Concerns – In some cases, one parent may become concerned about letting children spend time with the other parent when the other parent has developed a drug addiction, has been arrested for a violent crime, or is simply failing to properly supervise a child.

 - Unresolved Property Disputes – If an item of property was overlooked in the initial divorce decree, it may need to be considered in later legal action.